by Sirius Fourside

 Weed/Trim + Cold + Agitation = Hash

-There are ways to make hash that don’t involve cold temperatures (like with dry sift, Gumby hash or hand-rolling) and there are ways to make hash without cold temps or agitation (a rosin press uses pressure and heat), but Bubble Hash and Dry-Ice Hash both use the (cold + agitation) formula to create their respective end products.
+There are ways to make hash that don’t involve cold temperatures (like dry sift, Gumby hash or hand-rolling), and there are ways to make hash without cold temps or agitation (a rosin press uses pressure and heat), but Bubble Hash and Dry-Ice Hash both use the “cold + agitation” formula to create their respective products.
 If you want to learn how to make these types of hash before continuing, check out the following links for the complete tutorials:

 Differences Between the Types of Hash

-There are minor differences in the way they’re made, but these solventless extracts are very similar.
+Although there are differences in how they’re made, these two solventless extracts are very similar at heart.

 Bubble Hash requires you to combine some weed/trim with freezing cold water.
 The super-cold mixture is then agitated which causes the resin (good stuff) to fall off the weed and into the cold water.
-That weedy-water is then filtered with a sieve and the hash is left over in the process.
+That cold weed-water is then filtered and you’re left with bubble hash.

 Dry-Ice Hash skips the water altogether but keeps the agitation.
 Dry ice is made out of frozen CO2, and turns into a dry vapor as it warms (instead of water like regular ice).
-Dry-ice is so cold that it gets the resin glands to freeze, making them easy to break off.
-The dry-ice and weed are placed in the same type of sieve you would use for Bubble Hash and agitated until resin falls out onto a surface where it’s collected.
+Dry-ice is so cold that it gets the resin glands to freeze, making it easy for them to break off.
+The dry-ice and weed are placed in the same type of sieve you would use for Bubble Hash and agitated until resin falls onto a surface where it’s collected.

 Our Test Process

-To make the test fair, I wanted to start with the same weed for each test.
-I took 2oz of flowers from an Ultimate Auto #1 plant and ground it all up to ensure similar consistency.
-Next, I mixed up the ground-up weed and split it into 2 containers and weighed them to make sure everything was equal.
+To make sure this is fair, we started with the same weed for each test.
+We took 2oz of flowers from an Ultimate Auto #1 plant and ground it all up to ensure similar consistency.
+Next, we mixed up the ground-up weed, split it into 2 containers, and weighed them to ensure everything was equal.
 We got 2 sets of the same Bubble Bags and made both types of hash using 1 ounce of weed for each test.
-We processed the Bubble Hash by chopping it up and drying it overnight and put the Dry-Ice Hash in containers since it doesn’t need further processing.
+We processed the Bubble Hash by chopping it up, drying it overnight, and putting the Dry-Ice Hash in containers since it doesn’t need further processing.
 Then came the weigh-in.

 And this is the same bud after being ground up before we split it into 2 groups